Länsimetro: Espoo's decision

-After the construction decision by the Espoo city council, allowing city taxes to be used for the project, critics of the decision worried that such a large construction project could conceivably bankrupt the city, and sued the city in the Supreme Administrative Court of Finland on a charge of "neglect in the decision-making".
+After the construction decision by Espoo city council, allowing city taxes to be used for the project, critics of the decision expressed concern that such a large construction project could conceivably bankrupt the city, and sued the city in the Supreme Administrative Court of Finland for alleged neglect in decision-making.
 Since administrative courts cannot rule on the substance of the decision, only the formal procedure was questioned.
 The court rejected the complaint.

 Länsimetro Oy and Helsinki's decision

-In June 2007, the cities of Espoo and Helsinki jointly founded a company called Länsimetro Oy (in English, "Western Metro Ltd.") to construct the extension.
+In June 2007, the cities of Espoo and Helsinki jointly founded a company called Länsimetro Oy (English: "Western Metro Ltd.") to construct the extension.
 Espoo owns 72% of the company's stock and Helsinki owns 28%.
 Matti Kokkinen was appointed as the company's CEO.
-Following the controversies related to the delay of opening of the first phase in August 2016, Ville Saksi replaced Kokkinen as the new CEO on 14 November 2016.
+Following disputes related to the delayed opening of the first phase in August 2016, Ville Saksi replaced Kokkinen as CEO on 14 November 2016.